Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Emmersive/API_Setup.md

 ## Other OpenAI Compatible Providers

-Using different providers is as simple as swapping the endpoint, model, and correcting params.
+Using different OpenAI providers is as simple as swapping the endpoint, model, and correcting params.

+For example, DeepSeek (or other DeepSeek providers, like OpenRouter), and X.AI:

 ### DeepSeek